dickysetiawandq13/payment_channel_analysis/README.md

 A fantasy sports platform, established in 2023, targeting the **Indian market**, where users join **paid contests daily**.
 The platform processes **frequent deposits and withdrawals** through third-party payment providers.

-This dashboard has been in use since 2023 to evaluate the performance of payment channels for deposits and withdrawals.
+This dashboard has been in use since 2023 to evaluate the performance of payment channels for deposits and withdrawals, **it has contributed to over $1 million in operational cost savings since the platform launch.**

 It is actively used in **monthly internal performance review meetings** with the Platform Owner, Operations Manager, Finance Lead, Promotion Coordinator, and Payment Channel Coordinator to support strategic decisions and performance improvements.